oracle-livelabs/apex/employee-onboarding/3-create-app/3-create-app.md

 3. In the Create Application Wizard, enter name as **Employee Onboarding Application** and click **Create Application**.

   ![Create New App](images/create-app-1.png "")

 4. The application is now created.
+This is the Application Home page.

   ![Created App](images/create-app-2.png "")

 ## Task 2: Create a Navigation Entry

-In this task, you will create a navigation entry for the admin pages and link the pages in task 3 to this entry.
+In this task, you will create a navigation entry for an **Administrion** page.

 1. Click **Shared Components**.

   ![Shared Components Page](images/create-app3.png "" )

-2. Under Navigation and Search, select **Navigation Menu**.
+2. Under **Navigation and Search**, select **Navigation Menu**.

   ![Shared Components Page](images/nav-menu.png "" )